HaroldMills/Vesper/docs/tutorial.rst

       A nonempty clip calendar.

-   Now that there's a recording in your archive, the clip calendar looks more like an actual calendar!
+   Now that there's a recording in your archive, the clip calendar looks more like an actual calendar.
 The gray bubble on the October 2 date indicates that the archive contains a recording for that date (the one you just imported), but the gray color indicates that there are no clips for that recording.
 In the next